Yapeal/yapeal-ng/docs/config/ConfigurationFiles.md

 would have no effect on Yapeal-ng if found in one of them.
 The only time it is looked for in Yapeal-ng is in `lib/Cli/ConfigWiring::wire()` coming from the `ContainerInterface` object it is given.
-This has been added to give the application programmer a way through a code of setting a different location than using `amazingApp/config/yapeal.yaml`.
-For example instead of using in the more traditional cron job or scheduled task
+This has been added to give the application programmer a way through the code of setting a different location than using `amazingApp/config/yapeal.yaml`.
+For example instead of using it in the more traditional cron job or scheduled task you call Yapeal-ng directly from a class somewhere in your application when you require an update.
+Through you could try using exec() or system(), etc and bin/yc it would be better to use a Container class you already have and pass it to the wiring system from Yapeal-ng for the additional configuration then use Yapeal class yourself.

 ## Summary